 Another shield is more hotly contested in this part of the country – the Hanan Shield.
 Presented in 1946 by A.E.S.
 Hanan, the Mayor of Timaru, the Hanan Shield is a challenge competition between the South Canterbury, Mid Canterbury and North Otago.
 North Otago has won fewer than a third of its 80-odd Hanan Shield matches.
 Its greatest win came in 1997, when a 30-year drought in the competition ended with a 20–17 victory over South Canterbury.

 After several decades of little success, North Otago was by the late 1990s winning more games in a season than it used to win in a decade.
 A number of fine coaches were partly responsible for this resurgence in North Otago rugby – Greg Shipton, Peter Cook, Glenn Moore and Paddy Stewart in particular.
 In 2002, its 75th jubilee year, North Otago defeated Horowhenua-Kapiti to win the national third division title.
 Over the next three seasons North Otago made the semi-finals of the second division competition.
-With the reorganisation of the NPC in 2006 North Otago was placed in the Heartland Championship, where it has been one of the most consistent performers.
-The Heartland Championship is split into two tiers after pool play, with the top six teams playing for the Meads Cup and the bottom six for the Lochore Cup.
-North Otago won the Meads Cup in 2007, defeating Wanganui 25–8, and the Lochore Cup in 2009 with a 21–13 victory over West Coast.
+With the reorganisation of the NPC in 2006 North Otago was placed in the Heartland Championship, where it has had some success.
+The Heartland Championship is split into two tiers after pool play, with the top four teams contesting the Meads Cup and the next four the Lochore Cup.
+North Otago won the Meads Cup in 2007 and 2010, and the Lochore Cup in 2009.

 During the era of long rugby tours, international sides often faced a Hanan Shield XV in a midweek match.
 In 1962 North Otago claimed its first individual international scalp by defeating Australia 14–13.
 In 1930 North Otago played the All Blacks in Oamaru as a warm-up match for the first test against Great Britain, losing 34–6.